Dwood15/Tempera/README.md

    Note: I have only tested this with Halo installed to the program files location.
    In theory, cmake will read the registry for the location of Halo's install.
 YMMV.
-   Please let me know if you continue to have issues.
+   Please let me know if you have halo installed to another dir and it doesn't work.

   ### Disclaimer